spaceapegames/terraform-provider-wavefront/README.md

 ### Running the Plugin

-Use the main.tf to create some test config, such as
+Use a main.tf to create some test config, such as

 ```
  provider "wavefront" {